phax/peppol-commons/README.md

 ## Licensing
 **Note:** the sub-projects use different licenses (for historic reasons)!

-Since (and including) version 6 the sub-projects `peppol-commons`, `peppol-sml-client` and `peppol-smp-client` are licensed under the EUPL 1.2 or the MPL 2.0.
+Since (and including) version 6 the sub-projects `peppol-commons`, `peppol-sml-client` and `peppol-smp-client` are licensed under the MPL 2.0.
 Before version 6 these 3 sub-projects were licensed under EUPL 1.1 or the MPL 1.1.
 The sub-projects `peppol-sbdh` and `peppol-testfiles` are licensed under the Apache 2.0 license (no change in v6).